Yapapaya/Widgets-In-Menu-for-WordPress/readme.txt

 == Upgrade Notice ==

-= 0.1.0 =
+= 0.2.0 =
-Major improvement over the initial release.
+Refactored code and fixed errors.
 See changelog for details.

 == Hooks ==